theozsnowman/finance-plugin-oscommerce/README.md

 Installation of finance payment module
 --------------------------------------

-1. Move zip file to the "catalog" directory of oscommerce site on client server
+1. Move `finance-gateway-oscommerce.zip` to the "catalog" directory of oscommerce site on client server

 2. ssh into client server and navigate to the "catalog" directory of oscommerce site